2019-2020 School Choice Information

 What is a Special Transfer Option School?

-No. Just like the magnet programs, there is a lottery that is based on the number of openings versus the number of applicants for each grade level.
-Schools that are over utilized cannot open seats for applicants from outside the school’s attendance area.
+No. There is a lottery that is based on the number of openings versus the number of applicants per grade level.

 Is there transportation to a Special Transfer Option School?